aolarchive/postable/readme.md

 Postable can receive tasks and distribute them to listeners.
 Results from listeners are then forwarded back to the original caller as line-delimited JSON.

+Postable can be clustered, but instances must share the same Redis master.

 ## Workflow

 1. Listeners connect to Postable specifying the *buckets* to listen to.